dlrudie/Snip/README.md

 This is a small application that sits in the system tray and updates a text file with the currently playing audio track.

-It supports Spotify, iTunes, Winamp, foobar2000, VLC and mps-youtube.
+It supports Spotify, iTunes, Winamp, foobar2000, VLC, and mps-youtube.

 If you choose to use iTunes then Snip will automatically launch iTunes.
 This is the behavior of the COM API and there's nothing I can do about it.
 If you